-Picture day can go one of two ways.
-The first common, disappointing way is that…
+Office Picture Day can go one of two ways.
+The first common, disappointing way is…

 Branding photography is essential for small businesses, offering a unique blend of professionalism and personal…